-- Full range of interactivity with instructors through course collaboration, virtual office hours, and more
+- Full range of interactivity with instructors through topic collaboration, virtual office hours, and more

-- Assessments that ensure course goals and student learning outcomes are met
+- Assessments that ensure content goals and student learning outcomes are met

-- Opportunities for instruction from expanded professor pool, including from top experts and teachers in each course
+- Opportunities for instruction from expanded professor pool, including from top experts and teachers in each subject

 BENEFITS TO YOUR SCHOOL